Getting Started with Kubernetes Kit

 kubectl delete pod/<pod-name>

-If you have enabled session replication, this can be used to check that it is performing as expected.
-If you open the application and then delete the pod to which it’s connected, when you perform the next action you should not lose session data.
+If you have enabled session replication, this can be used to check that it’s performing as expected.
+If you open the application and then delete the pod to which it’s connected, you shouldn’t lose session data after the next user interaction.